Registering a death

 The Certificate for burial or cremation is free of charge and needs to be given to us, as your appointed funeral director, as soon as possible as it gives permission for the person who has died to be buried or cremated.
 This can be sent directly to us by the Registrar if you advise them.
 If the coroner is involved, this certificate may not be issued but instead a separate certificate sent directly to us.

-Once the registration has taken place, the Registrar will issue a Death Certificate, by post, to you.
-It may be a good idea to order multiple copies (usually £11 each for additional ones) so you can send to banks, building societies and life insurance companies etc., as they usually require originals.
+Once the registration has taken place, the Registrar will issue a Death Certificate to you.
+It may be a good idea to order multiple copies (usually £11 each) so you can send to banks, building societies and life insurance companies etc., as they usually require originals.